Most interesting landmarks of Singapore

 - The Helix Bridge – 280 m long pedestrian bridge, built in 2010.
 Bridge represents a double spiral and is similar to a model of DNA.
 Bridge has impressive lighting.

 - The [email protected] – world’s tallest public housing buildings, a group of seven connected 50-floor buildings.
 Complex includes world’s two longest skygardens, each is 500 meters long.
 Buildings are 156 m tall and were built in 2009.

 Described landmarks of Singapore

 Albeit it is small, Singapore now is one of the world’s most developed nations and it shows in its landmarks: here are found several marvels of modern architecture and engineering.
-Quite a few locations in Singapore look like a glimpse into far future of technologically advanced civilization.
+Quite a few locations in Singapore look like a glimpse into the far future of technologically advanced civilization.

 Featured: Bukit Timah Monkey Man